 Most of the salmon in the Gulf of Finland originate from smolt releases.
-Despite major releases, catches have decreased considerably in the last decade, indicating low post-smolt survival of reared salmon.
-However, some increase in catches has been observed in recent years.
+Despite major releases, catches have decreased in the last decade, indicating low post-smolt survival of reared salmon (Figure 1).

 Wild stocks: The only wild salmon stocks in Subdivision 32 exist in three Estonian rivers.
-According to expert judgment, the smolt production has been generally above 50% of the potential smolt production capacity (PSPC) in the past four years (2014-2017) in rivers Keila and Kunda (Figure 1).
-However, smolt production in the three rivers is highly variable (Figure 2).
-Expected smolt production in 2018 for the three wild rivers is close to, or above 75% of the potential smolt production capacity.
+According to expert judgment, the smolt production in rivers Keila and Kunda has been generally above 50% of the respective potential smolt production capacity (PSPC) in the past four years (2014-2018; Figure 2a).
+The expected smolt production in 2019 for rivers Kunda and Keila is above 75% of the potential smolt production capacity.
+In 2018, a dam was removed in river Vasalemma and now salmon have free access to all spawning and rearing areas.
+The new estimated PSPC for Vasalemma is 2.5 times higher compared to the previous one (before dam removal).
+As a consequence, although the expected smolt production in river Vasalemma has increased, it is far below 50% of the new PSPC (Figure 2b).

-Mixed hatchery-wild stocks: Smolt production in all of the seven Estonian rivers that are stocked with hatchery fish (further referred to as mixed rivers), is currently (smolt year 2018) expected to be below 50% of its PSPC (Figure 1a).
-Natural smolt production in Estonian mixed rivers is variable and has generally been higher in the last decade.
-Smolt production in the mixed river Luga (Russia) has stayed well below 50% of their potential, without any obvious trend (Figure 1b).
-Smolt production in the mixed river Kymijoki (Finland) has generally been at a level of 20-30% in relation to the estimated PSPC, but increased considerably in 2017.
-The Kymijoki smolt production is expected to again decrease in 2018 (Figure 1b) and to remain at a lower level also in 2019.
-On aggregated stocks, wild smolt production in mixed rivers in Subdivision 32 is considered to be below 50% of the PSPC (Figure 1c).
+Mixed hatchery-wild stocks: Smolt production in the seven Estonian rivers stocked with hatchery fish (referred to as mixed rivers) is expected to be below 50% of their respective PSPC for smolt year 2019, with the exception of three of those rivers (Pirita, Loobu, and Purtse; Figure 1c and d).
+Natural smolt production in Estonian mixed rivers is variable, having been generally higher in the last decade.
+Smolt production in the mixed river Luga (Russia) has stayed well below 50% of the potential, with no obvious trend appearing (Figure 2e).
+Smolt production in the mixed river Kymijoki (Finland) has in general been at a level of 20-30% in relation to the estimated PSPC, but increased considerably in 2017.
+The estimated Kymijoki smolt production decreased in 2018 and is expected to decrease further in 2019 (Figure 2e).
+Wild smolt production in mixed rivers in Subdivision 32 is largely below 50% of respective PSPC (Figure 2c, d, and e).